taocode/hugo-theme-windicss-starter/content/_index.md

 ## Limitations

 - ***No @apply*** directives 😔 but check out [Uno CSS Shortcuts](https://unocss.dev/config/shortcuts) 😊
-  - Use [Directives transformer](https://unocss.dev/transformers/directives) to use @apply and @screen directives but tends to rewrite your CSS as currently configured.
+  - Use [Directives transformer](https://unocss.dev/transformers/directives) to use @apply and @screen directives but it expands the shortcuts in your CSS as currently configured.
-- New pages or layout html may require a restart to catch the new file's class usage *(but that's like 3 seconds so...)*
+- New pages or layout html *may* require a restart to catch the new file's class usage *(but that's like 3 seconds so...)*

-## *Speediest!*
+## The *Speediest!*

 For a 5 page site, this stack both builds for production and has development up and running in under 5 seconds!💨